December 11, 2024

 This is because there is a good correlation between the shelter component of the CPI and what happened to the Case Shiller index of home prices with a lag of about 15 months.
 This means that the shelter component should slow as the year progresses which is one reason that the core inflation rate should continue to shrink in the months ahead.

-The inflation rate surged in 2020 and 2021 because of the dramatic growth in the money supply.
 Typically, M-2 rises at about a 6.0% pace.
 But when the Fed purchased $4.0 trillion of government securities back in the spring of 2020, money growth soared.
 It continued to grow rapidly right up through March of 2022.
 Since then the Fed has been shrinking its portfolio and that has caused the money supply to decline.
-Currently, the level of M-2 stands $0.6 trillion higher than its desired 6.0% growth path.
+Currently, the level of M-2 stands $0.5 trillion higher than its desired 6.0% growth path.
 That means that the economy currently has $0.5 trillion more liquidity than it needs.
-If the Fed continues to shrink its portfolio the excess liquidity should be nearly eliminated by yearend.
+If the Fed continues to shrink its portfolio the excess liquidity should be nearly eliminated in the months ahead which should allow the inflation rate to continue to shrink.

 Stephen Slifer